 Constitutional Law 220.6 (4 Units) – SPRING

 All entering first-year students are required to take 220.6 Constitutional Law (4 units) to graduate.
 This course provides an introduction to judicial review, the role of the Supreme Court in our constitutional system, congressional power and federalism, and the Due Process and Equal Protection Clauses of the Fourteenth Amendment.
-We recommend that J.D. students take this course during the Spring semester of their first year and will give them priority registration at that time.
+We recommend that J.D. students take this course during the Spring semester of their first year when the majority of seats in Constitutional Law classes are held for first-year students.